Improving and maintaining employee engagement efforts is an ongoing challenge for organizations. A ‘one-size fits all’ approach just doesn’t work.

 Make sure you use multiple channels to reach your employees with company updates.
 From product launches to KPI updates, informing your employees of what’s going on within the organization helps them feel connected and invested.

 6. Use a range of communication channels

 Internal communication channels are your best friend when it comes to improving engagement and increasing awareness.
-Keep your finger on the pulse with surveys, use alerts for critical updates, and circulate newsletters for general updates and keeping staff connected.
+Keep your finger on the pulse with surveys, use alerts for critical updates, circulate newsletters for general updates, and keep staff connected.